sinetiq/api-specification-governance/README.md

 - API **deployment**; how to deploy a provider, or consumer, component instance and its API instance(s).
 - API **compliancy** test and **verification**; how to verify and test a provider API instance API specification implementation.

-_Sinetiq Framwork provides core capabilities that support development and governance methodologies that forms a robust integration ecosystem for small, medium and large enterprise organizations with a heterogenous system landscape._
+_Sinetiq Framework provides core capabilities that support development and governance methodologies that forms a robust integration ecosystem for small, medium and large enterprise organizations with a heterogenous system landscape._

 <p>&nbsp;</p>